Who comes to the Writing Center?

 Writing consultants focus on the big concerns first.
 For example, they’ll check to make sure you’re following the assignment guidelines, that your thesis is clear and that your paper is developed logically.
 After that, they can help you with concerns about style, grammar, word choice, etc.

 How do I prepare for a session?

 To prepare for a session, please bring in the assignment, a paper or an idea for a paper, and allow ample time after your appointment to rethink and revise your work before it is due.
 Have clear directions from your professor on what kind of paper you are writing and what documentation style, if any, is required.
 If these instructions are unclear to you, ask your professor.
 At times, you may need help getting started.
 That's fine.
 Just remember to bring in your assignment sheet, extra paper for writing notes and ideas, and a clear sense of what you want to work on.
 It will be important for you to tell the consultant what you’d like to focus on during your session.

 Do we proofread papers?

 We don’t proofread a paper for you.
 That would help us become great editors, but it wouldn’t make you a better writer.
 We’ll work with you so that you will become a better proofreader of your own work.

-Will visiting the Concordia Writing Center help me earn an A on my paper?
+Will visiting the Writing Center guarantee an "A" on my paper?

 What else does the Writing Center have?